In Long Island slayings, a wife nearby but apparently unknowing

 “I didn’t want her in that house,” Frankie Musto said.

-“It could be that he just had two personalities,” said her husband, Bob Musto, a neighbor of Heuermann and a 40-year resident.
+“It could be that he just had two personalities,” said her husband, Bob Musto, a 40-year resident.

 According to authorities, Heuermann took pains to hide his activity from his wife.